Rectangles tend to be tall and lean. They are not particularly curvy, the waist is not well-defined, and the bottom is rather flat.

 Have fun with bold fabrics and patterns to add interest to your upper body.
 To achieve a more shapely figure, opt for jumpers that are longer and chunkier and have varying stripes.
 The thicker fabrics and longer silhouettes will give an extra curve to your shape.
 Variegated horizontal stripes will also create the illusion of varying proportions.

 Like other tops, jumpers should end below the hip line to not draw attention to the waist.
 Long cardigans with belts are excellent for the rectangle body shape.

 Avoid tight-fitting or boxy jumpers that would make you appear even more squarish.

-Avoid jackets that end above the waist and boxy jackets that they will make you look square.
-Also steer clear of embellishments around the waist that add bulk to that area.
+Avoid jackets that end above the waist and boxy jackets that will make you look square.
+Also, steer clear of embellishments around the waist that add bulk to that area.

 A selection of flattering jacket styles:

-Longer coats, which go past the knees will elongate and slim the body, especially if worn open.
+Longer coats, which go past the knee will elongate and slim the body, especially if worn open.